steveloughran/kerberos_and_hadoop/sections/tokens.md

 Important: make these classes fast to load, and resilient to not having dependencies on the classpath.
 Why?
 They classes will be loaded whenever *any* token is decoded.
 A slow loading class applications down; one which actually fails during loading creates needless support calls.
+If a transient dependency is not present, the entire load process will break for every token load, irrespective of token kind.

 ### Token Service and Kind